context

 .
 Finally we use this new context in our request by calling request.WithContext

-before we fetch on every request.context
+before we fetch on every request.

 has a method Done()